Grade 4.5 out of 5 Stars

 - There are three Excellence chain resorts in the Punta Cana area and the resorts are actually right next to each other and share the same stretch of beach.
 So, you’re probably asking yourself the question of which resort is right for your next vacation.
 Let’s start off by saying you can’t make a wrong decision with any of the resorts, but each resort offers something a little different.
 The Excellence resorts of Punta Cana and El Carmen are both adults-only resorts, while the Finest is a family resort.
 While the Finest does have an adults-only area, there are kids around the place, but they do a solid job of separating the groups.

 The best way we can describe the check-in process at the Finest is “Smooth.
-It was a really quick process we’re through the main door and checked in, in a matter of minutes.
-The theatrics of the arrival is also something special.
+It was a really quick process we went through the main door and checked in, in a matter of minutes.
+The theatrics of the arrival are also something special.
 As your car pulls up to the main door.
 You will be greeted by a bellhop and they will take your bags off you.
 The main doors automatically open and there is a lovely view down the main staircase looking onto the Martini bar.
 You will also be greeted with a glass of bubbly and a cold towel.
 Top marks for the check-in process.

 Is the Finest Punta Cana a Child-Friendly Resort?

 Yes, this is a child-friendly resort.
-The Finest resorts are the Excellence collection’s family-friendly offering.
+The Finest Resorts are the Excellence collection’s family-friendly offering.
 They have a stellar kids club on offer and there is a great selection of kids’ choices in all of the restaurants.
 If your child is too young for the kids club there is also toddler-specific child care that can be used in the evening.
 It’s the perfect place to leave the little ones as you enjoy a relaxing meal on your own.

 One of the elements we like about the Finest Punta Cana is that it’s a great resort in catering for both family getaways as well as couples getaways too.
 There are loads of areas and amenities that are catered for an adults-only experience.
 This includes areas by the pool and beach and a few restaurants.

-If you want to ensure that you have a completely adult-only experience then we recommend booking a room with Excellence club access.
+If you want to ensure that you have a completely adult-only experience then we recommend booking a room with Excellence Club access.
 Although this does cost more than the standard rooms, you get a level of luxury and privacy that you don’t get at a lot of resorts.
 Alternatively, the Excellence chain of resorts also has the Excellence El Carmen and Punta Cana, which are situated right next to the Finest and are adults-only experiences.

 This resort was only opened this year, so all of the amenities are brand new and top of the range.
 With fantastic fitness facilities that include a gym, tennis courts, and running track.